Federal Office for Immigration and Asylum

 - Tyrol (Tirol): FLUCHTpunkt Innsbruck

-- Vorarlberg: Caritas Voralberg, Vindex (links only in German)
+- Vorarlberg: Caritas Vorarlberg, Vindex (links only in German)

 All asylum-seekers who received a negative first instance decision are assigned a free-of-charge legal counsellor from one of the two legal counselling organizations: ARGE Rechtsberatung (Diakonie/Volkshilfe) or Verein Menschenrechte Österreich (VMÖ).
 The assigned legal counsellor assists asylum-seekers with lodging an appeal with the Federal Administrative Court.
 Upon request, they also provide representation in the appeal procedure and accompany asylum-seekers in case the court decides to hold a hearing.